XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 ASPA records do not support the registration of complex relationships except the mutual transit relationship.
 As a result, in the complex scenarios, AS_PATH cannot be effectively protected by ASPA-based AS_PATH verification.

 ## Reduced Protection Capability in Partial Deployment
 To verfify an AS_PATH, ASPA verification algorithms need to check each hop of the AS_PATH.
 When ASPA records of the ASes along the path are partially registered, not all hops in the path can be checked.
 In such partial deployment scenarios, ASPA may have a reduced protection capacity.
-Compared to ROA, ASPA provides less benefits in the early deployment.

 {{fig-partial-deploy}} shows two examples of partial deployment.
 In {{fig-partial-deploy}} (a), AS3 cannot detect the route leak of P1 induced by AS2 if AS1 has no ASPA record registered.
 This is because the Hop-check(AS1, AS2) function returns "No Attestation" and the final verification result is Unknown.
 In {{fig-partial-deploy}} (b), AS3 is deceived by AS2 who falsely claims AS1 is AS2's neighbor.
 The attack in the example is undetectable because AS1 registers no ASPA record and AS3 cannot judge the validity of the link between AS1 and AS2.